TrevorFrench/blog/source/_posts/Stock-Overview-Uber-Technologies-NYSE-UBER.md

 Uber Technologies Inc (Uber) went public on May 9, 2019 and has since been a divisive topic among investors.
 While some believe Uber is a disruptive force in transportation, others see the business as a highly commoditized service.

 The company was launched in March of 2009 by co-founders Travis Kalanick and Garrett Camp as a simple mobile app which would theoretically allow a consumer to request a ride from gig workers rather than from a Taxi service.
-Since that point, Uber’s product offerings have grown more sophisticated.
+Since that point, Uber&#39;s product offerings have grown more sophisticated.

 **Products**